rwang14/implant/README.md

   In summary:

-  Step 1: Install Xcode
+  Step 1: Install Xcode.

-  Step 2: Start R
+  Step 2: Start R.

   Step 3.
 Run the following command in R: